CUET Environmental Studies Syllabus | Paper Pattern & Preparation Tips

 (i) Definition: resources; scarcity and growth; natural resource accounting.

-1. Classification of natural resources - on the basis of origin (abiotic and biotic), on the base of renewability (renewable and non-renewable), on the basis of development(potential and actual), on the basis of distribution (ubiquitous and localised); scarcity and growth, and natural resource accounting.
+• Classification of natural resources - based on origin (abiotic and biotic), based on renewability (renewable and non-renewable), based on development(potential and actual), based on distribution (ubiquitous and localised); scarcity and growth, and natural resource accounting.
 Classification of resources as renewable and non-renewable.

 (ii) GNP vs. other forms of measuring income.
-GDP, GNP – definitions, advantages, and disadvantages of using them as tools for measuring growth.
+GDP, GNP – definitions, advantages, and disadvantages of using them to measure growth.

 (iii) Economic status and welfare (net economic welfare, natural capital, ecological capital, etc.).

-2. Cost-Benefit analysis - Definition, the process in brief, advantages, and disadvantages.
+• Cost-Benefit Analysis - Definition, the process in brief, advantages, and disadvantages.

-1. What is natural capital?
-Kinds of natural capital; classification of ecosystem services, causes of degradation (acid deposition, air pollution, deforestation, loss of biodiversity, and emission of carbon dioxide), ecological footprint and man’s disproportionate use of natural resources, the importance of preserving and regenerating natural capital.
+• What is natural capital?
+Kinds of natural capital; classification of ecosystem services, causes of degradation (acid deposition, air pollution, deforestation, loss of biodiversity, and emission of carbon dioxide).
+Ecological footprint and man’s disproportionate use of natural resources, the importance of preserving and regenerating natural capital.

 7.